-century, the aftermath of World War II, and following the demise of socialism in Russia and Eastern Europe.
-By the early twentieth-first century, the index reaches a level four times that of the late nineteenth century.
+Table 1, column 12, shows the evolution of a population-weighted index of liberal democracy in the world since 1870.
+Three main spurts are noticeable, in the early twentieth century, in the aftermath of the Second World War, and following the demise of socialism in Russia and eastern Europe.
+By the early twenty-first century, the index reaches a level four times that of the late nineteenth century.